 If you’ve followed all these guidelines you’ve likely done your very best to make that dog feel comfortable and at ease.
 However because dogs don’t have the ability to tell us explicitly when something is wrong, there are physical signs that you can watch out for, and teach your child to recognize that may alert you to how a dog is feeling in a given situation.

 These images are taken from the Federal Emergency Management Agency (FEMA) Community Emergency Response Team (CERT) training Module I on Animal Response:

 Teaching Kids How To Say Hello To A Dog

 We sat down with Sarah L. Parker (a.k.a.
 Sadie) to get the inside scoop on her must-read children’s book “Henry Says Hello”.
 Sadie talks about why she decided to write the book, why it’s important to teach our kids about safely approaching dogs (both out and about and at home), and gives a few insights into the important steps kids can take to ensure that safety.

 Check out our review of S.L.
 Parker’s must-read children’s book “Henry Says Hello” HERE.

-Please note we are not veterinary professionals or trainers, we are just sharing our own personal experience.
+Please note we are not veterinary professionals or trainers or behaviorists, we are just sharing our own personal experience and research.